tytydraco/yessleep/out/I_Got_A_Job_At_An_Ice_Cream_Parlor_The_Rules_Are_Strange_PT_2.md

 “I guess I just need some reassurance, to be honest,” I said.

 “Sammy, follow the rules to a T and nothing will happen to you.
 That’s my word,” he said.
+"Ill be there Shortly."

+Mr. Andes showed up in no time at all.
+You could feel his presence, it was like he made the air thick.
+He checked the bathroom, checked the till and made his way into the back once again.
+He stood next to the freezer for a few seconds muttering under his breath.
+He turned his head to look at me.

+"Sammy, everything is going to be ok."
+He said smiling at me.

+That was all he said after scuttling through the shop like he did.
+He honestly made my skin crawl.
 He grabbed his coat and started for the back door.
 His hand froze on the doorknob, and he stood there motionless for a few seconds, statue-like.
 Then he let go, turned back, and looked at me.

 “Sammy, I forgot to mention there is one new rule tonight.
 But don’t worry, okay?” he said.